oracle/graal/substratevm/C-API.md

 # Substrate VM C API

-Substrate VM provides an API for the C language for initializing isolates and attaching threads, complementing the entry point feature that is demonstrated in the [README](README.md).
-The C API is available when Substrate VM is built as a shared library and is included in the header file that is generated during the build:
+Substrate VM provides an API for the C language for initializing isolates and attaching threads for use with the entry point feature that is demonstrated in the [README](README.md).
+The C API is available when Substrate VM is built as a shared library and its declarations are included in the header file that is generated during the build:

 ```c
 /*